SarathMohanIITD/Adalip/README.md

 A PyTorch implementation of "Robust and stable learning via Logarithmic Norm Regularization"

 ## Abstract
-- Graph Neural Networks (GNNs) have demonstrated remarkable performance across numerous application domains due to their ability to capture the potential of the interconnectedness of data.
-As GNN is getting adopted in the industry and government organizations, adversarial attacks on GNN have become a significant threat that can affect the overall performance of the learner.
-Additionally, as the depth of models increases, their performance often deteriorates significantly due to over-smoothing of the node features.
-The current defense techniques to handle both bottlenecks require significant computational resources, lack scalability, and rely on specific architectural configurations.
-In this work, we formulate a joint framework for graph denoising and GNN training along with logarithmic norm regularization on the product of layer-wise activations.
-The proposed use of logarithmic norm regularization aids in bounding the difference between the embeddings obtained from the original graph signal and the perturbed graph.
-The proposed frameworks are solved efficiently by leveraging block majorization- minimization, graph learning, and alternate minimization.
-The developed iterative algorithm is efficient and provably convergent.
-Simulation results on real datasets demonstrate the efficacy of the proposed method over state-of-the-art methods.
-The method also provides a new paradigm for the training of deep GNNs.
+- Graph Neural Networks (GNNs) have exhibited exceptional performance across diverse application domains by harnessing the inherent interconnectedness of data.
+However, the emergence of adversarial attacks targeting GNNs poses a substantial and pervasive threat, compromising their overall performance and learning capabilities.
+While recent efforts have focused on enhancing GNN robustness from both data and architectural perspectives, more attention should be given to overall network stability in the face of input perturbations.
+Prior methods addressing network stability have routinely employed gradient normalization as a fundamental technique.
+This study introduces a unifying approach, termed as AdaLip, for adversarial training of GNNs through an optimization framework that leverages the explicit Lipschitz constant.
+By seamlessly integrating graph denoising and network regularization, AdaLip offers a comprehensive and versatile solution, extending its applicability and enabling robust regularization for diverse neural network architectures.
+Further, we develop a provably convergent iterative algorithm, leveraging block majorization-minimization, graph learning, and alternate minimization techniques to solve the proposed optimization problem.
+Simulation results on real datasets demonstrate the efficacy of AdaLip over state-of-the-art defence methods across diverse classes of poisoning attacks.
+On select datasets, AdaLip demonstrates GCN performance improvements of up to 20% against modification attacks and approximately 10% against injection attacks.
+Remarkably, AdaLip achieves a similar performance gain on heterophily graph datasets.

 ## Requirements
 See that in https://github.com/DSE-MSU/DeepRobust/blob/master/requirements.txt